-When considering a system under stochastic risk, an extremely large variety of events that could pose danger might emerge.
-Recent works [18, 19, 2] suggest that focusing on instantons, or most-likely (dangerous) events, provides a practicable route to risk control and assessment.
-However, there may be far too many comparably probable instantons, and furthermore, identifying such events does not answer the question of what to do about them.
-In other words, we need a computationally efficient methodology that not only identifies dangerous, relatively probable events, but also mitigates them.
+It is natural to assess the risk of an event such as a line overload in terms of probabilities, because of the non-deterministic behavior of e.g. wind; thus our proposed approach relies on mathematical optimization and risk analysis.
+In a system under stochastic risk, an extremely large variety of events that could pose danger might emerge.
+Recent works [17, 18, 1] suggest that focusing on instantons, or most-likely (dangerous) events, provides a practicable route to risk control and assessment.
+However, there may be far too many comparably probable instantons, and furthermore, we need a computationally efficient methodology that not only identifies dangerous, relatively probable events, but also mitigates them.

-This paper suggests a new approach for handling the two challenges, that is to say, searching for the most probable realizations of line overloads under renewable generation, and correcting such situations through control actions, simultaneously and efficiently in one step.
-Our approach relies on methodologies recently developed in the optimization literature and known under the name of "Chance-Constrained" (CC) optimization [41].
-Broadly speaking, CC optimization problems are optimization problems involving stochastic quantities, where constraints state that the probability of a certain random event is kept smaller than a target value.
+This paper suggests a new approach that searches for the most probable realizations of line overloads under renewable generation, and corrects such situations through control actions, simultaneously and efficiently in one step.
+Our approach relies on "Chance-Constrained" (CC) optimization [42].
+Broadly speaking, CC optimization problems are optimization problems under uncertainty, with constraints stating that the probability of a certain random event is kept smaller than a target value.

-To address these goals, we propose an enhancement of the standard OPF to be used in the economic dispatch of the controllable generators.
-We model each bus that houses a power source subject to randomness to include a random power injection, and reformulate the standard OPF in order to account for this uncertainty.
-The formulation minimizes the average cost of generation over the random power injections, while specifying a mechanism by which (standard, i.e. controllable) generators compensate in real-time for renewable power fluctuations; at the same time guaranteeing low probability that any line will exceed its rating.
-This last constraint is naturally formulated as a chance constraint - we term out approach Chance-Constrained OPF, or CC-OPF.
+We model each bus that houses a power source subject to randomness to include a random power injection.
+Our reformulation of standard OPF so minimizes the average cost of generation over the random power injections, while specifying a mechanism by which (standard, i.e. controllable) generators compensate in real-time for renewable power fluctuations so as to guarantee low probability that any line will exceed its rating.
+This last constraint is naturally formulated as a chance constraint - we term our approach Chance-Constrained OPF, or CC-OPF.